ruc-practical-ai/data-loaders/README.md

-# Loaded Lecture Template
+# Data Loading Tools

-Template for lecture notes with reveal.js presentations, latex dependencies, poetry, and VS Code extensions for Python.
+This repository holds tools for loading datasets to be used in RUC's Practical AI class.

-## Installation and Usage
+## Installation and Usage via Codespaces or a Devcontainer (Recommended)

-### Installation and Use via Github Codespaces (Recommended)
+### Installation via Codespaces (Recommended)

 To use this repository via codespaces simply click on the `code` &rarr; `codespaces` &rarr; `create codespace on main` buttons.